softwaremill/sbt-softwaremill/README.md

 ## Releasing your library using Travis

-To use, you'll need to include `com.softwaremill.PublishTravis.publishTravisSettings` in the settings of your root project.
+To use, you'll need to include `com.softwaremill.PublishTravis.publishTravisSettings` in the settings of your projects.
 You might need to customise settings such as `sonatypeProfileName`, `scmInfo`, `developers` etc. For
 example:

 ```scala